alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 - change the language versions to the *last minor*.
 This is done in the **Environment** menu and/or at the sites level in **Web > Sites**.
 You can, for example, switch to PHP 7.3.9 to replace PHP 7.3.0.

-We encourage you to make these changes before you migrate.
+We encourage you to make these changes in production, before you migrate.

 ### Databases